ShkoliarenkoTech/Projects_For_Training/README.md

 # Projects_For_Training

-### Folder been created for training different code, creating different projects and implement interesting stuff ###
+### Folder been created for trying different code, creating projects and implement interesting stuff ###